-The key to this flavorful meal-in-a-bowl is the mojo-flavored vinaigrette.
-Instead of traditional sour oranges, I’ve used a combination of regular orange juice and vinegar for that sweet-sour tang plus a hefty dose of garlic.
-The mixture doubles as a fast marinade for the chicken and a finishing sauce after the bowls are assembled for a fresh pop of flavor.
-Recipe developed by Melissa Gaman for Food Network Kitchen.
+The key to this flavorful meal-in-a-bowl is the Cuban mojo-inspired vinaigrette.
+Instead of traditional sour oranges, I’ve used a combination of regular orange juice and vinegar for that sweet-sour tang, plus a hefty dose of garlic.
+The mixture doubles as a fast marinade for the chicken and as a finishing sauce after the bowls are assembled for a fresh pop of flavor.

 Preheat the broiler.
 Cook the rice as the label directs; cover and set aside to keep warm.
 Meanwhile, whisk the orange juice, 3 tablespoons each vinegar and olive oil, 1/2 teaspoon salt and a few grinds of pepper in a small bowl.
 Toss the chicken with 3 tablespoons of the vinaigrette, 1/2 teaspoon oregano and a pinch of salt on a rimmed baking sheet (set aside the remaining vinaigrette).
 Let marinate at room temperature, 10 minutes.